Uber wins US$1b investment from Toyota, SoftBank fund

 The latest cash injection, expected to close in the third quarter this year, came amid fevered anticipation of Uber's public share offering which is expected to be the largest in the tech sector for years.

-Toyota has already invested US$500 million in Uber as the firm races Google-owned Waymo and a host of other companies, including major automakers, to develop self-driving vehicles.
+Toyota has already invested US$500 million in Uber as the firm races Google-owned Waymo and a host of other companies, including major carmakers, to develop self-driving vehicles.

+The Japanese car firm said it would also contribute "an additional US$300 million over the next three years to help cover the costs related to these activities".

-Uber's chief executive, Dara Khosrowshahi, said driverless cars would "transform transportation as we know it, making our streets safer and our cities more liveable".
+Uber chief executive Dara Khosrowshahi said driverless cars would "transform transportation as we know it, making our streets safer and our cities more liveable".
 His firm is aiming to go beyond car rides to becoming the "Amazon of transportation" in a future where people share, instead of own, vehicles.